Skip to content

 Sustainable development is a balancing act

 Most sustainable development models include an environmental, social and economic dimension.
 They argue that you only make progress if you take all three into account.
-Internationally, the dimensions are linked to action domains: people, planet, prosperity, peace and partnership (the so-called 'five P's').
-How the dimensions and domains relate to each other differs from model to model.
-There is a 'nested model', a 'wedding cake', a 'donut', ...
-Each model brings its own emphases, and may or may not contain a hierarchy.
+Internationally, the dimensions are linked to five dimensions or domains: people, planet, prosperity, peace and partnership (the so-called 'five P's').
+How these dimensions relate to each other differs from model to model.
+There is a 'nested model', a 'wedding cake', a 'donut' ...
+Each model brings its own emphasis and may or may not contain a hierarchy.
 In our operation, we consciously deal with the idiosyncrasies of each framework.
-We see it as a continuous balancing act.
+We look at it as a continuous balancing act.

 Sustainable development is a compass

 For us, sustainable development is a compass for shaping systemic change.
 It provides a starting point and a foothold, because orienting yourself with a compass only works with a (sustainable) pole star on the horizon.
 We are aware that sustainable development is a never-ending quest.
-We are never 'finished', nor are there any unique truths about possible solutions.
+Our work is never 'finished', nor are there any unique truths about possible solutions.

 Sustainable development is a story

 At Djapo, we realise that every story can be told in different ways.
-Also the story of sustainable development.
+This is also the case for sustainable development.
 On the one hand, the global story of sustainable development has been constantly updated and expanded over the past 50 years based on advancing scientific insights.
 On the other hand, the story also evolves along with the 'storyteller'.
-Depending on his or her perspective, it is given different emphases or told from a specific angle.
+Depending on the storytellers perspective, it is told with a different emphasis or from a specific angle.

 Sustainable development is a challenge